PCRedHot/Accounting-System/README.md

     No transaction file is found

 Don't worry, that's because your have never created any data before.

 The program will output and save existing data automatically, in the file **account** and **transaction**.
-Next time when you run, it will read initialized data.
+Next time when you run, it will read initialized data and add them to you current data.

 This can optimize users' control and storage of their personal financial data.

-### Step 3.
-Account
+### Account

     ********************************************